Gynecological Cancer

 In 3 days, without leaving home.

-- Ovarian cancer.
-There are no specific symptoms of ovarian cancer, and it is often confused with symptoms seen in the digestive system and bladder, particularly if symptoms are persistent.
+There are no specific symptoms of ovarian cancer and it is usually confused with those that can be produced by the digestive system and the bladder, especially if the symptoms are persistent.

 Do you have any of these symptoms?

-Ovarian cancer.
-There is no reliable way of preventing this form of cancer; as such, early-stage diagnosis where the disease is more treatable is considered the best form of prevention.
-Transvaginal ultrasound plays a key role in high-risk or symptomatic patients.
+• Ovarian cancer.
+There is no good prevention for this tumour, so early stage diagnosis is accepted as such, when the disease is more curable.
+Transvaginal ultrasound plays an important role in high-risk or symptomatic patients.

-Endometrial cancer.
-Endometrial cancer cannot be prevented, but risk can be reduced by avoiding estrogen-only hormone replacement therapy, maintaining a healthy weight and doing daily physical exercise.
-Keeping up with gynecological checkups will reduce your risk if you have a genetic or personal history of risk, or if you take tamoxifen; you should see your gynecologist as soon as possible after any genital bleeding following menopause.
+• Uterine cancer.
+Endometrial cancer cannot be prevented, but its risk can be reduced by avoiding oestrogen-only hormone replacement therapy, maintaining a healthy weight, daily physical exercise, and gynaecological control if you have a genetic or personal history of risk or take tamoxifen or have any genital bleeding after the menopause and go to the gynaecologist promptly.

-Cervical cancer.
-Prevention should begin within three years of beginning sexual relations at any age or no later than 21.
-Cervical and vaginal cytology (Pap test, or smear) detects abnormal cells where cancer has not yet developed.
-The HPV test determines whether you have this infection and, if so, what type is present.
+• Cervical cancer.
+Prevention should begin within three years of the start of sexual intercourse at any age or no later than 21.
+Cervicovaginal cytology (Pap test) detects abnormal cells when cancer has not yet occurred.
+The HPV test determines whether or not there is HPV infection and its types.

-Risk factors for gynecological cancers include hereditary factors or having previously suffered from breast cancer.
-There is often an additional risk following menopause and in women who have not had children.
+Some of the risk factors for gynaecological cancers lie in hereditary factors or having had breast cancer.
+They also tend to occur after the post-menopause and in people who have not had children.

 Ovarian cancer